How To Make Candy: Beginner's Guide

 All you need to make candy at home are a few common kitchen items, simple ingredients, and a little candy-making know-how.
-We'll show you what you need and walk you through tips and techniques for making candy at home, plus share favorite recipes.
+We'll show you what you need and walk you through tips and techniques to make homemade candy for gifts, plus share favorite recipes.

 You might already have most of the tools you need to make candy in your kitchen right now:

 - Saucepan: Medium-sized with a heavy bottom and straight sides.
 It should be large enough to hold 3 to 4 times the volume of the ingredients; this will help prevent boil-overs.

 - Large bowl: Large enough to hold the saucepan.
 This lets you cool the candy while it's still in the pan.
 Temperature matters in candy-making, and because the temperature of the sugar mixture continues to rise even after it has been removed from the heat, immersing the pan in cold water or an ice water bath stops the cooking at just the right time.

 - Wooden spoon or heat-proof silicone spoon: Choose one with a long handle.
 (Buy it: Tovolo Silicone Mixing Spoon; $10 Amazon.)